-- Material that needs digitising (physical photographs or posters that you intend to digitise)
+- Material that needs digitising (such as physical photographs or posters)

-Once you have your list, you can decide what to preserve.
-If you have a particularly large collection, it might be helpful to prioritise which materials you want to preserve first.
+If you have a particularly large collection of physical items that need digitising, it might be helpful to prioritise which materials you want to preserve first.

 If you have material spread across different locations (e.g. external hard drives, social media accounts, etc.) it may be useful to include details about where your content is stored in your list.